cronvel/ne/essential-todo.md

 Technical:

-* New Terminal-Kit 'text' event: debounce 'key' and send a bunch of character all at once: avoid triggering the hilighter and redraw too much time
+* New Terminal-Kit 'text' event: debounce 'key' and send a bunch of characters all at once: avoid triggering the hilighter and redraw too much time
 * Debounce .runStateMachine()
 * Hilighter/TextMachine should support checkpoint for a better performance